flekschas/jupyter-scatter/API.md

 <h3><a name="scatter.xy" href="#scatter.xy">#</a> scatter.<b>xy</b>(<i>x=Undefined</i>, <i>y=Undefined</i>, <i>x_scale=Undefined</i>, <i>y_scale=Undefined</i>, <i>**kwargs</i>)</h3>

-Gets or sets the x and y coordinate.
+Get or set the x and y coordinate.
 This is just a convenience function to animate a change in the x and y coordinate at the same time.

 **Arguments:**